vanderhoornm/android-MythTV-Leanfront/README.md

 ### Copy from one Android device to another

 If you use "Recently Viewed" to keep track of what you are watching, bear in mind it keeps the list locally on Android, so each Android TV device has its own list.

+See [Backup / Restore](#backup--restore) for the best way to copy these files.
+The script described below only works on debug builds, so it will not help with leanfront installed from the app store or play store.
+The [Backup / Restore](#backup--restore) feature works on both debug and production builds.

-There is a script to copy from one to another.
+There is a script to copy files to and from an android device debug application.

 This only works on debuggable builds.
 The release builds of leanfront not debuggable, so it will not work on those.